Frequently Asked Questions

 Q: WE HAVE NOT YET FORMED A BEHAVIORAL INTERVENTION TEAM.
 CAN NaBITA HELP US?

 A: Absolutely.
 Several of our useful resources are available for free, including the 2015 NaBITA Whitepaper: Who’s on the Team?
 Mission, Membership, and Motivation.
 This Whitepaper should help new BITs to craft a mission statement, tie it to the strategic plan of the organization, and identify ways to ensure their campus knows about the BIT and its mission.
 The 2014 NaBITA Whitepaper, Core-Q10 Checklist: Assessment of a Behavioral Intervention Team, identifies 10 core evaluation areas for BITs, providing campus teams a roadmap for self-improvement and a way to demonstrate their value to better advocate for needed resources.
 Lastly, the CARE Team Manual is a template that can be used by BITs as a starting place from which to cut and paste some material into their own manuals.
-We offer this resource in an editable format that will allow you to easily move around the text and create a customized document for your own team.
+We offer this resource in an editable format and available with our Super Membership Categories that will allow you to easily move around the text and create a customized document for your own team.